6 Best Short Scale Electric Guitars – Perfect for Small Hands!

 Plenty of guitarists find that their small size and lighter weight much more desirable than heavier and larger guitars.
 They also prefer the easier, faster playing that a short scale guitar provides.

-In fact, plenty of famous guitarists even have signature their own signature short scale guitars.
+In fact, plenty of famous guitarists even have their own signature short scale guitars.
 Some of the most notable ones include Tony Iommi, Slash, Kurt Cobain, and Paul Gilbert.

-Just because these short scale guitars and aren’t the same size as a ‘full sized’ guitar, doesn’t mean they can’t perform like one.
+Just because these short scale guitars aren’t the same size as a ‘full sized’ guitar, doesn’t mean they can’t perform like one.

 Avatar photo